If you’re dieting and exercising to lose weight and improve your fitness, you may be wondering if it’s worth buying a body fat scale.

 Make sure the numbers on the scale are clear and large enough to read.
 If you are short-sighted, for easier reading buy a model with a wireless display unit that attaches to a wall.

 The information displayed should be easy to understand.
 It should also remain on the screen long enough for you to read it.
-If possible, buy a scale that allows you to redisplay the data without you having to weigh yourself a second time.
+If possible, buy a scale that allows you to redisplay the data without having to weigh yourself a second time.

 - Multiple user profiles